Squidex/sdk-java/README.md

 ```

 ## Staged Builders

 The generated builders all follow the staged builder pattern.
 Read more [here](https://immutables.github.io/immutable.html#staged-builder).
 Staged builders only allow you to build the object once all required properties have been specified.

-## Beta status

-This SDK is in beta, and there may be breaking changes between versions without a major version update.
-Therefore, we recommend pinning the package version to a specific version in your build.gradle file.
-This way, you can install the same version each time without breaking changes unless you are intentionally
-looking for the latest version.

 ## Contributing